The Mahmoud Hammad Collection

 The majority of the materials are in Arabic, although many exhibition materials are bilingual (often Arabic and French).
 Some material is in Italian, reflecting the fact that Hammad studied at the Accademia di Belle Arti (1953-1957) and subsequently maintained ties to Italian artists and critics.

-Digitized content will be made available to the public through the NYU Archival Collections repository in 2024.
-The collection finding aid can be found here.
+The collection finding aid and digitized content is available to the public through the NYU Archival Collections repository here.